pmean/build-website/text/01/oddsratio.md

 >    **0.50 (1/2)**   **2.00 (2/1)**
 >   ---------------- ----------------
 >
-> Sometimes when we are comparing two groups, we\'ll put the first group
+> Sometimes when we are comparing two groups, we'll put the first group
 > in the numerator and the other in the denominator.
 Sometimes we will
 > reverse ourselves and put the second group in the numerator.
 The
 > numbers may look quite different (e.g., 0.67 and 1.5) but as long as
-> you remember what the reciprocal fraction is, you shouldn\'t get too
+> you remember what the reciprocal fraction is, you shouldn't get too
 > confused.
 >
 > For example, we computed **2.5 as the relative risk** in the example